 Something else to ponder when increasing your energy efficiency is the age of your system.
 Older systems are usually much less efficient than newer systems.
 Sure, it sounds obvious, but the difference a new system can make is significant, so before you decide whether or not to make repairs to your current system, be sure to look at newer selections as well.
 The rule of thumb for the lifetime of heating and cooling systems is between 12 and 15 years, so if your system is close to that age, be sure to look at all your options.

-Energy efficiency doesn’t have to be a pain, and with the team at Moyer Total Indoor Comfort in Kutztown, you can rest assured that you’re in the right hands.
+Energy efficiency doesn’t have to be a pain, and with the team at Moyer Total Indoor Comfort in Kutztown and Breinigsville, you can rest assured that you’re in the right hands.
 Whether it’s more simple tips to maintaining your heating and cooling system or advice on getting a new system, give us a call at 484-646-3363 and we can put you on the right path.